 A description of the header structure for each type of Ringo packet (e.g., the Keep-Alive, RTT-vector, Data packets, ACK packets, etc).

+Any relevant timing diagrams that would help illustrate the behavior of your protocol.

 Algorithms/pseudocode for any non-trivial Ringo functions (e.g., how you compute the optimal ring network).